chinnashivansh/kubernetes_latest_manifest/Kubernetes/01-kubernetes-architecture-Installation/03-k8s-setup-kubeadm-containerd.md

 - Please execute below commands on all nodes used for kubernetes cluster.
 ```
-**containerd:
+# Containerd
-**Enabling Kernel settings and IP tables for CNI (Container network interface) for Pod to Pod Communication.
+# Enabling Kernel settings and IP tables for CNI (Container network interface) for Pod to Pod Communication.

 cat > /etc/modules-load.d/containerd.conf <<EOF**
 overlay